MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 NanoServer        CN=Microsoft 10.0.10586.0 True
 WindowsServerCore CN=Microsoft 10.0.10586.0 True
 ```
-For more information on Container image management see [Windows Container Images](../management/manage_images.md).

 ### Offline Installation

 Base OS images can also be installed without an internet connection.
-To do so, the images will be downloaded on a computer system with an internet connection, copied to the target system, and then imported using the `Install-ContainerOSImages` command.
+To do so, the images will be downloaded on a computer with an internet connection, copied to the target system, and then imported using the `Install-ContainerOSImages` command.

-Before downloading the Base OS image, prepare the system with the Container Image Provider by running the following command.
+Before downloading the Base OS image, prepare the system with the container image provider by running the following command.

 ```powershell
 PS C:\> Install-PackageProvider ContainerProvider -Force